Start here

 If you choose Original Medicare with a Medigap plan, you'll need a separate Part D prescription drug plan.
 These plans help cover the cost of prescription medications and are offered by private insurance companies.

-Important for 2025: Part D plans now have a $2,000 annual out-of-pocket cap on prescription drug costs, providing significant financial protection for those with expensive medications.
+Important starting in 2025: Part D plans now have an annual out‑of‑pocket cap on prescription drug costs — $2,000 in 2025 and $2,100 in 2026 — providing significant financial protection for people with expensive medications.

 Choosing the Right Plan for Your Situation